 For further details, read the Lightrun product datasheet.

-When a user actions, invoked from the Lightrun IDE plugin or CLI, is received, the Lightrun Management Server sends a request to the agent.
+When a user action, invoked from the Lightrun IDE plugin or CLI, is received, the Lightrun Management Server sends a request to the agent.
 The agent verifies the stability, integrity, and security of each requested action through the Lightrun Sandbox, before adding the instrumentation to your application at runtime.

 Read more here about how Lightrun works.